josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 <div class="alert is-helpful">

 **NOTE**: <br />
-The value of the component's `quote` property passes through an `AsyncPipe`.
+The value of the `quote` property of the component passes through an `AsyncPipe`.
 That means the property returns either a `Promise` or an `Observable`.

 </div>